blackberry/BB10-WebWorks-Samples/pushCapture/README.md

 # Push Capture Sample Application

-The Push Capture sample (post coming soon!) app demonstrates how to write a BlackBerry 10 WebWorks application that uses push.
+The Push Capture sample app (post coming soon!) demonstrates how to write a BlackBerry 10 WebWorks application that is able to receive pushes.

 The sample code for this application is Open Source under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).